LouisTenebrae/LouisTenebrae/README.md

 <div align="center">
 <h2 class="section-heading">  GitHub Stats</h2>
-<p>Peek into my GitHub stats to see how I juggle code, coffee, and collaborations!
-Dive in to check out the milestones of my digital journey!</p>
+<p>These are my stats as of now.
+Hope you check out the milestones of my journey, and see my dedication in each commit!</p>

 <table align="center" width="100%" height="100%">
     <tr>